 More and more, we learn about harmful chemicals that seep into our public water supply.
 While tap water is provided by a public water system, the water you drink should be better than what comes out of your sink – especially if you live in an urban area.
 Public water supplies constantly monitor what comes out of our tap, so harmful chemicals should not exceed the certain ranges.
 Water should meet certain rigorous criteria, and for the most part it does.
 But when it comes to the quality of the water you and your family will be drinking, “for the most part” just doesn’t cut it!
-There are many pertinent reason you need an under-sink water filter.
+There are many pertinent reason you need an under-sink water RO System.
 Here are a detailed few:

 Reason # 1.
 Aging Water Distribution Infrastructure

 Outdated water distribution systems, along with human or equipment errors, may cause catastrophes in public water supplies that cause irreversible damage.
 The severely devastating water crisis in Flint, Michigan is a prime example of how a century-old municipal water distribution system has caused a serious public health threat.
 And it’s not just in Flint.
 There are active municipal plumbing infrastructures throughout the country with cast iron pipes built over 120 years ago that have outlived their safe life expectancy.
 As time goes by, this threat will only worsen if not dealt with firsthand.

 Reason # 2.
 Public Water Is Skating By the Standards